silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/06_Themes.md

 To define extra themes simply add extra entries to the `SilverStripe\View\SSViewer.themes` configuration array.
 You will probably always want to ensure that you include `'$default'` in your list of themes to ensure that the base templates are used when required.

-## Submitting your theme to addons
+## Submitting your theme

-If you want to submit your theme to the Silverstripe CMS addons directory then check:
+If you want to submit your theme to Packagist for others to use, then check:

 * You should ensure your templates are well structured, modular and commented so it's easy for other people to customise
 * Templates should not contain text inside images and all images provided must be open source and not break any